+No knowledge of Italian required.
+Optional Italian language instruction is offered both at the beginner and intermediate/advanced level, though not for credit.
 No prior courses in the humanities or economics are required to apply to the program.
-Part of what makes this program rich and incisive is the very fact that our group will be composed of students in the arts and humanities, laboratory sciences, and social sciences.
+Part of what makes this program rich and incisive is the very fact that our group will be composed of students in the arts and humanities, STEM, and social sciences and economics.

 THIS PROGRAM WILL BE OFFERED AGAIN IN 2024.
 APPLY THIS FALL.